sfriederichs/sfriederichs.github.io/_posts/2020-03-24-Git-for-Windows.md

 > git config --global user.email "hahaha.no@waywillItellthis.fin"
 > git config --global user.name "Stephen Friederichs"

+## Git Commands ##

+I just had an 'Oh crap' moment with Git that I was able to fix, so I decided I'd add some common commands that I use here.

+### Reverting Changes in a Working Copy ###

+Alright, I'm sure someone is going to browbeat me about the fact that 'revert' and 'working copy' are Subversion concepts that Git doesn't have.
+I will accept this punishment because I understand that I'm a dinosaur who can't learn new things.
+I will have to subsist on likening my new knowledge to my old knowledge instead of  actually learning new concepts.

+So, in that spirit, let's discuss 'reverting' 'uncommitted' changes in git.
+If you've done something foolish in Git but haven't committed it yet, you can back out what you just did.
+With one simple command:

+{% highlight console %}
+C:\Users\sfrie\Dropbox\Projects\sfriederichs.github.io>git reset
+{% endhighlight %}

+That command will unstage all uncommitted changes in the local filesystem.

 ## Resources ##
 * [Git for Windows Installer Download](https://github.com/git-for-windows/git/releases/download/v2.26.0.windows.1/Git-2.26.0-64-bit.exe)